VenTheZone/Quality-of-life.sh/README.md

 # Quality-of-Life Scripts

-This repository contains a collection of habdy scripts designed to improve quality of life in the terminal.
+This repository contains a collection of handy scripts designed to improve quality of life in the terminal.

 ## Scripts